pudeIko/piva/docs/source/dataloaders.rst

    At the beginning of the session :mod:`piva` will search for the :class:`DataloaderImporter` class and execute whatever code it contains.
-   Users are in complete liberty of implementing the object according to his/her preferences, but they might benefit from the example code provided :download:`here <../misc/piva_dataloader_importer.py>`, that contains most basic solution.
+   Users are in complete liberty of implementing the object according to their preferences, but they might benefit from the example code provided :download:`here <../misc/piva_dataloader_importer.py>`, that contains most basic solution.